ouranosv/exceptions-middleware-netcore/README.md

 # exceptions-middleware-netcore
-Global exceptions middleware for .netcore api
+Global exceptions middleware for .netcore api with NLog integration